Aldaviva/days-since-board/readme.md

 ## Add a new board

 1. Save an icon as a 325px × 325px PNG in `./public/images/`.
-2. Create a new JSON file in `./public/scripts/boards` with the following contents.
+2. Create a new JSON file in `./public/scripts/boards`.
+Here is an example `xcode.json`.
 	```json
 	{
 	    "eventName": "xcode",